OSGeo/gdal/doc/source/drivers/vector/csv.rst

 Reading from /vsistdin/ is supported using the ``CSV:/vsistdin/`` connection string and provided that none of the open options whose name starts with ``AUTODETECT_`` is used.
-The layer name in this case is just "layer", as can be confirmed via ``ogrinfo``.
+The layer name in this case is "layer".

 Open options
 ------------